 What is a Construction Defect & What Insurance Do You Need?

-Construction defects are not uncommon, and neither are the insurance claims that accompany them.
+Construction defects are common, just like the insurance claims that accompany them.
 These defects arise from faulty work, damaged materials, and even common mistakes.

-Anybody in construction or risk management for construction companies needs to understand what a construction defect is, how they happen and how to subrogate the insurance claims that arise from them.
+As a result, anybody in construction needs to understand what a construction defect is, how it happens, and how to subrogate the insurance claims that arise from them.

 What is a Construction Defect?

-A construction defect is “a defect in the design, the workmanship, and/or in the materials or systems used on a project that results in a failure of a component part of a building or structure and causes damage to person or property, usually resulting in financial harm to the owner,” says Modern Contractor, the equipment and business solution for concrete and general contractors.
+A construction defect is “a defect in the design, the workmanship, and/or in the materials or systems used on a project that results in a failure of a component part of a building or structure and causes damage to person or property, usually resulting in financial harm to the owner,” says Modern Contractor.

-So, we can sum up that definition and say a construction defect is a problem in the design, workmanship, and/or materials used in a construction project that causes a loss for an owner.
+So, we can sum up and say a construction defect is a problem in the design, workmanship, and/or materials used in a construction project that causes a loss for an owner.

-It is impossible to explain all the ways a construction defect can arise, but Insureon, the hassle-free business insurance company, shares a few of the most common.
+It is impossible to explain all the ways a construction defect can arise, but Insureon, shares a few of the most common.

 It is important to understand what a construction defect is and how they occur.
-To identify and classify them correctly, you have to understand the two types of defects.
+For that reason, to identify and classify them, you must understand the two types of defects.

 Patent vs. Latent Construction Defects

-A construction defect can be patent or latent.
-We are going to look at what each of these means.
+It is important to realize that a construction defect can be patent or latent.
+For that reason, we are going to look at what each of these means.

-- Patent Defect.
-A patent defect is an obvious problem that almost anybody can point out.
+- Patent Defect: A patent defect is an obvious problem that anybody can point out.
 For example, a kitchen sink that leaks every time you flush a toilet in the house.
-These defects often present immediately after the project is completed.
+These defects are often present immediately after project completion.

-- Latent Defect.
-A latent defect is less obvious and more difficult to point out.
-It may take hiring a professional to discover these defects.
+- Latent Defect: A latent defect is less obvious and more difficult to point out.
+In truth, it may take a professional to discover these defects.
 They are also often not found until months or years after a project is finished.
 For example, rotting wood, an unstable foundation, or mold.

-Understanding the difference between a patent and a latent defect and being able to identify them is important in construction defect insurance claims.
-Knowing the difference can help a contractor identify the problem and determine the best course of action to fix it.
+Without doubt, understanding the difference between a patent and a latent defect and being able to identify them is important in construction defect insurance claims.
+To this end, knowing the difference can help a contractor identify the problem and determine the best course of action to fix it.

 How to Mitigate a Construction Defect Insurance Claim

-Like with any insurance claim, the best way to mitigate a construction defect insurance claim is with insurance.
+Like with any insurance claim, the best way to mitigate a construction defect insurance claim is undeniably with insurance.
 This means contractors need to have the right insurance policies in place to pay for any damages or expenses that arise from a claim.
-Let us look at some policies that help cover contractors.
+In that case, let us look at some policies that help cover contractors.

 General Liability Insurance

 General liability insurance is the most basic coverage any contractor needs for their projects.
-This covers risks involving customer injury and property damage.
+In general, this covers risks involving customer injury and property damage.
 This insurance also covers libel and slander from construction defect claims.

 Products-Completed Operations Insurance